Frequently Asked Questions About Stanfield Heating Pads

-While exploring their surroundings, animals usually find the heat pad without assistance.
+Animals usually find the heat pad without assistance while exploring their surroundings.
 The added radiant warmth of a heat bulb is sometimes necessary immediately after birth for some animals to help dry newborns.

 5. What type of floors do Stanfield Heat Pads work on?

 Stanfield Heat Pads work well on all floor types.
-On solid concrete, ensure that floors drain well so that water or urine does not collect under the heat pads.
+On solid concrete floors, be sure there is proper drainage so that water or urine does not collect under the heat pads.
 Prolonged exposure to such liquids can shorten the useful life of the heat pad.
 On plastic or wood floors, Osborne Heat Pad Controls are especially recommended to adjust temperature to match floor type.

 6. Does the Stanfield Heat Pad have an internal thermostat?

 No. The Stanfield Heat Pad is designed to provide a constant amount of heat.
-An internal thermostat is not a reliable way to control heat pad temperature.
-First, an internal thermostat samples the temperature in only a very small region of the heat pad.
-Second, such a thermostat is inherently less durable than the heat pad itself.
+An internal thermostat is not a reliable way to control heat pad temperature because it samples the temperature in only a very small region of the heat pad.
+Such a thermostat is inherently less durable than the heat pad itself.
 The use of Osborne Heat Pad Controls is recommended for reliable and economical control of heat pad temperature.

 7. How do I choose between the different models of Heat Pads?

-A Stanfield Heat Pad shape and size exists for every application and type of animal: for piglets, reptiles, turtles and tortoises, for puppies, and many other uses.
+Stanfield Heat Pads are available in many different shapes and sizes to accommodate every application and type of animal including puppies, piglets, reptiles, turtles and tortoises.
 Tell Osborne Customer Service about your application and they can help you choose the best model to fit your need.